 "The question isn't how safe.
 The question is, in case of a derailment, who is culpable."
 Dr. Bhatschidtkhrazzi then posted this Daily Herald story on Instagram:

-"The vast majority of tank cars are owned by shippers or railway-rolling-stock leasing companies who are responsible for the maintenance and qualification of their privately owned equipment -- not railways," Canadian National Railway spokesman Patrick Waldron said.
+"The vast majority of tank cars are owned by shippers or railway-rolling-stock leasing companies who are responsible for the maintenance and qualification of their privately owned equipment -- not railways," Canadian National Railway spokesman Patrick Waldron said."Hehe." chuckled Dr. Bhatschidtkhrazzi.
+"If one of those old tankers goes tick-tick-tick-BOOM, don't blame the railways, it's not their fault."

 Mistakes, equipment issues pose serious threats with rail-related hazmat